M7mdAboBakr/Ecommerce-EDA-Dashboard/README.md

 # Ecommerce-DataAnalysis
-This is an Analysis to Ecommerce data, i don't have the link, Sorry :(\
+- This is an Analysis to Ecommerce data, i don't have the link, Sorry :(\
-i made the analysis with: pandas.\
+- The analysis with: pandas.\
-the visualization with: plotly.
+- The visualization with: plotly.